Solarplate Troubleshooting Guide

 Cause: Image too dense.

 Solution: 1) Longer exposure.
 2) Shorter washout & blot with fabric before washing to bottom of polymer layer.
-3) Use double exposure technique with screen
+3) Use double exposure technique with screen.

 Problem: Scratches in plate

-Cause: Washout brush may be too rough.
+Cause: Washout brush may be too rough or have residual polymer.

 Problem: Water spots on plate

-Cause: Water residue not dried quickly.
+Cause: Water residue not blotted immediately after washout.

 Solution: Blot immediately and dry with hair drier after washout.